Social Studio Next — Comprehensive User & Administrator Guide

 X (Twitter)

-- Set App permissions to Read and Write
+- Set App permissions to Read and Write.

-- Add the Callback URL:
+- Add the Callback URI / Redirect URL exactly:

 Facebook & Instagram